-A possessive pronoun can be used to replace any noun that is also accompanied by a possessive adjective.
-Each possessive pronoun has four forms that must agree in gender (masculine or feminine) and number (singular or plural) with the noun they replace.
-They are the same as the long forms of possessive adjectives, but are always used with the definite article.
+Each Spanish possessive pronoun has four forms that must agree in gender (masculine or feminine) and number (singular or plural) with the noun in the phrase they replace.
+These pronouns are the same as the long forms of possessive adjectives, but are almost always used with the definite article.

 Possessive Pronoun Forms

 In the table below, you'll find the different forms Spanish possessive pronouns can take.

 |Masculine Singular Form||Masculine Plural Form||Feminine Singular Form||Feminine Plural Form|